run-ai/genv/_sources/remote/installation.rst.txt

 Local Hosts
 -----------
-On local hosts, :ref:`install <Install in Terminal>` the terminal component of Genv in your preferred way if not already installed.
+On local hosts, :ref:`install <Install Terminal>` the terminal component of Genv in your preferred way if not already installed.
 This is how you will run :code:`genv remote` commands.

 Then, make sure you have SSH access to all remote hosts and that the SSH configuration is set properly.